soundpress/RulesOfNYC/docs/c35/index.rst

 (h) Attributing an expenditure.

-   (i) An expenditure is presumed to be made for the first covered election in which the participant or non-participant is a candidate following the day it is made, except:
+   (i) An expenditure is presumed to be made for the first covered election in which the candidate seeks nomination or election following the day that the expenditure is made, except:

       (A) expenditures made before the first January 12 after a state or local election will be presumed to be made for that election; and